The best thing we can do for you is to connect you with opportunites like:

 The Yale Office of Cooperative Research and the Yale Entrepreneurial Institute are continuing to expand programs and support for Yale entrepreneurs aiming to start companies based upon intellectual property coming from Yale research.
 As part of this effort, Yale is pleased to offer a pre-negotiated Startup License.
 This license is intended to greatly speed up and streamline the licensing process.

 The National Science Foundation has started an entrepreneurial grant program called Innovation Corps (I-Corps) that prepares teams of researchers for transitioning their emerging technology concepts into valuable products and processes that benefit society.
-This is done through a $50,000, 6 month I-Corps Team grant that begins with a 7-week bootcamp where teams learn the Lean LaunchPad methodology of hypothesis-driven customer discovery to help determine the commercial readiness of the technology.
-If you would like to know more about applying for the $50,000 I-Corps Team grant please email firstname.lastname@example.org for more information or with any questions you may have.
+This is done through a FREE interactive 3-week program hoted by the New Englad I-Corps Node and Yale OCR.
+16 inviduals/teams will be selected.
+If you would like to know more about applying for up to $50,000 I-Corps in NSF I-Corps grants and up to $1,500 to identify customer segments, please email James.email@example.com.